-What to do about biting
+What to do about biting when teething

 The period after baby’s first pearly whites make their appearance can be a terrifying time if you don’t know an important fact: baby can’t bite when latched well!
 Most biting happens at the end of feedings.
 If you notice baby’s rhythm of sucking and swallowing has slowed down and they are prone to biting, you can unlatch them to prevent any nipple trauma.
-You can still offer the other side, as bringing in a faster milk flow with a new letdown can prevent biting.
+You can still offer the other side, as bringing in a faster breast milk flow with a new letdown can prevent biting.

 If baby does bite, it’s okay to say no (try not to freak out and scare baby!) and to sit baby up and even stop nursing for a few minutes.
 If baby doesn’t let go when he clamps down, bring him close towards you.
 While that seems counterintuitive, it will cause baby to open his mouth to breathe and thus let go of your nipple.

 If baby is causing you pain and you’re not finding relief, don’t hesitate to reach out for help!
 Many moms of older babies seek out help from an IBCLC because nursing an older baby comes with new and different hurdles than newborns.
 Definitely check out our Hurdles & How To’s video class which goes over common breastfeeding issues throughout the whole course of breastfeeding.
-You got this mama; teeth aren’t the end!
+You got this mama; new teeth aren’t the end!

 Have you signed up for our free email breastfeeding course?

 I think you’ll find it really helpful.
 Click the image below for more info.

 Kristin Gourley, BS, IBCLC